FeaturesPricingBlogResourcesAboutContact

 The right tool depends on what matters most to your business.
 Here is a decision framework based on the most common scenarios.
 (If you're completely new to social aggregation, our complete aggregation guide for small businesses covers the fundamentals.)

-If you want the best value for money with modern design, choose CollectSocials.
+If you want strong value for money with modern design, consider CollectSocials.
 It offers more sources on the free plan than Juicer (three versus one), unlimited feeds on every tier, 14 or more professional layouts and 15 or more themes out of the box, and pricing that undercuts Juicer by $6 per month at the mid-tier level.
-For most small to mid-size businesses, this is the strongest overall package — you get better design, more flexibility, and lower costs.
+For most small to mid-size businesses, this is a strong overall package — you get modern design, more flexibility, and lower costs.
 The multiple-layouts-per-source feature alone can save you from needing to upgrade to a more expensive plan.

 If reviews are your primary social proof asset, choose EmbedSocial.
 Its ability to pull Google and Facebook reviews into polished website widgets alongside social feeds is unmatched.
 For local businesses — restaurants, clinics, service providers — where star ratings directly influence purchasing decisions, this specialization is worth the premium.
 Just be prepared to pay more if you need both reviews and full social aggregation.